 Debuting in January 2013, the program fulfills a strong market demand for graduate programming that prepares students and professionals for user experience research and design careers, fields that are currently rich with job opportunities, particularly in the Silicon Valley and the Bay area.

 “As part of a business university, our Human Factors program is uniquely positioned to prepare students to deliver value to both the business and the user community,” says MSHFID Program Director Bill Gribbons.
 “Students experience the best of a research university balanced carefully with the preparation necessary to become an immediate contributor in leading tech organizations.”

 Bentley offers two courses per semester at a San Francisco facility, with additional courses online.
-Courses will be offered in an innovative full-day format, allowing students to participate in the program from a wider geographic region.
-The program will also include a one-week residency at the User Experience Center on Bentley’s campus in Waltham, Mass.
+Courses are offered in an innovative full-day format, allowing students to participate in the program from a wider geographic region.
+The program also includes a one-week residency at the User Experience Center on Bentley’s campus in Waltham, Mass.
 The courses that are taught in California will be available online to the Waltham students.
 The goal is to create one unified learning community.